 Helping people live free and fully alive starts with you!

 Invest in eternity and help move the mission forward with a heart of generosity.
-Because of your generous giving, Abba's House and Abba's House Media are able to minister to our members, help people and organizations in Chattanooga, and share the love of God in a tangible way around the world.
+Because of your generous giving, Abba's House is able to minister to our members, help people and organizations in Chattanooga, and share the love of God in a tangible way around the world.

 We encourage you to open your heart and your hands to how God can use you!

 Your information is held securely by an SSL encrypted connection.
 This information will remain private and will never be given away to third parties, other than to process your scheduled contributions.

 Your gift helps others to live free and fully alive.